shrushtijagtap/EvaluatingTestingDebuggingTools/Bugs/ManySStuBs4J/README.md

 We also can find statistics relate to the stubs in the dataset i.e For every stub, **which pattern the stub was** (i.e change modifier, less/ more specific if, missing throws exception, wrong function name, etc) and **how many times they occured in both the repositories** - 100 Java Maven Projects and top 1000 Java Projects repositories

+To fetch the bug files, bug fixed files and the diff we wrote a python script.
+The script goes to every bug and fix sha, downloads the files from there and also gets the difference between those sha.
+Because there are 1000+ projects with each project containing around 50-500 bugs, we have uploaded the files for the first 10 projects.
+But, our script does return every single bug from all the projects.
+Due to time constraint we were not able to keep it running for longer hours.
+But, we have uploaded data related to each and every bug of the 10 selected projects, which are uploaded in the repository above.

 ## Number of Bugs Collected